Thursday, June 2, 2016

 Tremors (1990): Favourite Films Series

-I watched Tremors for the first time on TV when I was about eleven, ironically while eating a plate of leftover spaghetti—such an appropriate coincidence, because when I asked my mom what it was about, she said it was about giant worms trying to eat people in the desert.
+I watched Tremors for the first time on TV when I was about eleven, ironically while eating a plate of leftover spaghetti—such an appropriate coincidence, because when I asked my mom what it was about as I slurped up the worm-like noodles, she said it was about giant killer worms.
 Her summary was accurate, too.
 Think Jaws but on land, and prehistoric worm monsters instead of a shark (going back to the poster, it’s very comparable to the poster of Jaws).
-The original title for this movie was in fact Land Jaws, but the script was reworked (for the better, I’m sure).
-The premise is pretty straight forward, but what makes it unique are the characters and setting.
+The original title for this movie was in fact Land Sharks, but the script was reworked (for the better, I’m sure).
+The premise is pretty straight forward, but what makes it unique are the characters and the setting.
 It’s not only a great creature feature, but a surprisingly smart one.
-Of course I didn’t notice that until re-watching it years later.
+Of course, I didn’t notice that until re-watching it years later.

 Tremors is a one-of-a-kind creature feature.
 It delivers on the monster action and character development in equal portions, and despite being about monstrous prehistoric worms trying to eat people, is really clever, upbeat, and funny.
 Kevin Bacon and Fred Ward have great chemistry together, and the dialogue is witty and smart.
-The only character I would single out as being really annoying is the young kid, who jokes about the killer worms in the first half then is a wuss the rest of the movie, but to be fair, that’s the whole point of his character, and he only has a small part.
+The only character I would single out as being really annoying is the young boy, who jokes about the killer worms in the first half then is a wuss the rest of the movie, but to be fair, that’s the whole point of his character, and he only has a minor part.
 Everyone else is great, and you actually root for them to live.
 They aren’t idiots, either.
 There’s no one making obvious mistakes or stupid decisions out of fear like in a generic horror movie.
 For instance, it doesn’t take the main characters long to figure out the creatures can’t go through rock, and that’s just the start of them figuring out how to outwit these ancient beasts.

 Sometimes a movie monster gets over-explained, which makes it less scary, but here, it’s just the right amount.
-The graboids are underground most of the time, so they’re still scary, because they can sense the vibrations of moving things above ground, and just like how the shark’s presence is known by the barrels moving along the ocean surface in Jaws, you know the graboids are coming by all sorts of ways: dirt moving, dust billowing, things falling over, things being sucked into the ground, etc.
+The graboids are underground most of the time, so they’re still scary, because they can sense the vibrations of things moving above ground, and just like how the shark’s presence is known by the barrels moving along the ocean surface in Jaws, you know the graboids are coming by all sorts of ways: dirt moving, dust billowing, things falling over, things being sucked into the ground, etc.

 But that doesn’t mean the graboids don’t get their chance to shine.
 They make a few impressive kills, and one famous scene in the bunker of the town’s two survivalists/gun nuts shows off the impressive special effects better than any other.
-PG-13 horror movies can often feel softened or censored, but here it works, and that’s largely because it’s not a straight-up horror show.
+PG-13 horror movies can often feel softened or censored, but here it is not a detriment, and that’s largely because it’s not a straight-up horror show.
 The characters acknowledge, to a degree, the absurdity of their situation, and they’re always joking with each other or being sarcastic, which lightens the mood.
 There’s a moment early on when Earl curses in front of Rhonda, then says “Pardon my French.”
 Later on, when they’re on the rooftop of the general store trying to figure out how to get past the graboids, she curses, they look at her, and she says, “Pardon my French.”
 It’s these little moments that give the characters, and by default the entire movie, so much personality.

 No comments: